A tropably generic name and mascot for a sports team.

-- And they sing about it "Wild Cats everywhere!
-Put your hands up in the air!"
+"Wild Cats everywhere!
+Put your hands up in the air!""WHAT TEAM?"
+"WILDCATS!"

 - The football team from Prudence's high school in Across the Universe.

-- The Pee Wee Hockey League team MacGyver belonged to as a boy, as seen in the episode "Harry's Will".
+- The Pee Wee Hockey League team MacGyver (1985) belonged to as a boy was the Wildcats, as seen in the episode "Harry's Will".

 - Hal coaching Dewie's soccer team The Tigers on Malcolm in the Middle.

-- When prompted for whatever reason to say which janitorial closet Cameron and Chase had been having their liaisons in, House sarcastically said, "the one at the local high school.
-Go Tigercats!"
+- House: When Cuddy asked, "The janitor's closet here?" in response to hearing that Cameron and Chase had been having liaisons in the janitor's closet, House sarcastically replied, "No, the one at the local high school.
+Go Tigercats!"note

-- The college in Winterhaven uses the Cougar nickname, as a self-admitted weak justification for Cougar Town keeping its original title.
+- The college in Gulfhaven uses the Cougar nickname, as a self-admitted weak justification for Cougar Town keeping its original title.